uc-cdis/guppy/doc/queries.md

 ```

 #### 4.2.
 Missing Aggregation
-Missing aggregation also returns histogram for a single `field` an array of fields.
-It means for each of the `key` of the single `field`, how many elements from the array of fields is missing from it.
+Missing aggregation also requires a single `field` for parent aggregation and an array of fields for the nested sub-aggregations.
+The sub-aggregations will be computed for the buckets which their parent aggregation generates.
+It is intended to show for each of the `key` of the single `field` in the parent aggregation, how many elements from the array of fields in the sub-aggregation are missing from it.

 Results are wrapped by keywords `field` and `count`, example:

 ```
 query ($nestedAggFields: JSON) {